How to Use Grants to Fund Your SolidProfessor for Schools Membership

 Get students certified and receive reimbursement

 At SolidProfessor, helping students get certified in CAD, CAM, and BIM software is core to what we do.
 Our industry-leading certification prep courses will help prepare each of your students to pass one of these rigorous certification exams.
 Not only will they be better equipped to enter into college or a career, but your school could receive reimbursement from your state, too.
-So, your SolidProfessor Membership pays for itself.
+So, your SolidProfessor for Schools membership pays for itself.